microsoft/EdgeML/tools/SeeDot/extendingCompiler.md

             self.dilation = dilation
             self.groups = groups
 ```
-2. We also need a mechanism to construct an object of the class Convolution.
-Navigate to `SeeDot\seedot\compiler\ast\astBuilder.py`, and add the following method as a member of the class ASTBuilder:
+2. We also need a mechanism to construct an object of the class `Convolution`.
+Navigate to `SeeDot\seedot\compiler\ast\astBuilder.py`, and add the following method as a member of the class `ASTBuilder`:
 ``` python
     def visitConvolution(self, ctx: SeeDotParser.ConvolutionContext):
         expr1 = self.visit(ctx.expr(0))